XessX/XessX/README.md

 ### Hi there!
-If you guys need any help, just knock me up 👋.
+If you guys need any help, just knock me up 👋 in hossaa27@mcmaster.ca

 <!--
 **XessX/XessX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.